Suleman-814/Web_Dev_Projects/README.md

 #Web Development Projects

-This repository contains various web development projects which i have made during my learning of we technologies.
+This repository contains various web development projects which, I have made during my learning of web technologies.